solita/blackhat-python/README.md

 * [scapy](https://scapy.net/) is the Swiss army knife for all network hacking stuff in Python.
 Not necessary for trivial tasks.
 * For fuzzing, [Radamsa](https://github.com/aoh/radamsa) is nice.
 See [Swissfuzz](https://github.com/ouspg/swissfuzz) and [Heartbreaker](https://github.com/lokori/heartbreaker) for Python interfacing.
 * [SecLists](https://github.com/danielmiessler/SecLists) contains very useful lists for usernames, parameters and other things.
 Use them as input for your scripts.
+* [rlwrap](https://linux.die.net/man/1/rlwrap) is a nice utility that really enchances your forward shell experience.

 # The tasks